Target level of study

 30h

-This teaching unit deals with solving electromagnetic problems on the computer.
+This teaching unit deals with solving electromagnetic problems using computers.
 Based on Maxwell's equations, it shows how to simulate the behavior of electromagnetic waves in different media.
-It includes a detailed implementation of simulations based on the Finite Difference Time Domain (FDTD) method.
+In particular, it includes a detailed implementation of simulations based on the finite difference time domain (FDTD) method.

-An introduction to diffraction problems in the harmonic regime by a bounded obstacle will be given for the case of 2D and 3D scalar waves.
+An introduction to diffraction problems in harmonic regime by a bounded obstacle will be given for the case of scalar waves in 2D and 3D.

 ECTS